Éric Dupond-Moretti

-On 6 July 2020, Dupond-Moretti took office as Minister of Justice and Keeper of the Seals in the government of Prime Minister Jean Castex.
+During his tenure as Justice Minister, he was one of the most prominent members of the government.
 His appointment came as a surprise to many political commentators.
-Dupond-Moretti has overseen a sharp increase in the budget devoted to the judiciary system following reports of lengthy procedures.
-He also successfully defended a bill in front of the French Parliament in order to strengthen the severity of the sentencing process, stating the judiciary response to minor offenses was "too weak to be effective".

 Early life

 Dupond-Moretti is the only son of Jean-Pierre Dupond, a metal worker from Avesnois and Elena Moretti, a housekeeper from Italy.
 His paternal grandparents, Achille and Louise, were also workers.
 Fatherless at the age of four, his mother raised him alone.
 Like many famous fatherless criminal lawyers in France, most notably Robert Badinter, his childhood gave him a sense of injustice.

 Dupond-Moretti attended secondary school at the Catholic Lycée Notre-Dame in Valenciennes where he obtained his baccalauréat.

-Early career
+Career

+Defense lawyer

 After taking his oath as a lawyer on 11 December 1984 in Douai, Dupond-Moretti enrolled at the bar of Lille.
 Working for a Lille law firm, he began his career in the Labour Courts and then as a court appointed lawyer under the mentorship of Lille lawyer Jean Descamps and Toulouse lawyer Alain Furbury.

 For his results (more than 145 acquittals in 2019), Dupond-Moretti is nicknamed "Acquittator" (acquittor + matador) in the courtrooms.
 Notable clients have included aid group Zoé's Ark, Jérôme Kerviel and Julian Assange, but also Patrick Balkany, Karim Benzema, Georges Tron and the brother of terrorist Mohammed Merah.